 Think of the Sales Formula as your controlled variable when adjusting your sales process.
 It serves as an anchor or a consistent way to measure sales progress among changes to your process.
 That’s why each time you add, remove or alter a step in your sales process, it should be mapped to the formula and carefully monitored, as shown in the example below.

 As you capture the information necessary to complete each step of your sales process and develop a consistent data set, measuring these key data points or factors across the sales formula will uncover actionable insights as to which process steps and components are either working for your business or causing bottlenecks.
-For a more detailed explanation of how this works, download this free eBook.

-Take Your Sales Process from 0-60
+Take your sales process from 0-60

 Don’t fall into the trap of “setting and forgetting” your sales process.
 Make accelerating and optimizing your process a constant priority, and watch your team’s efficiency and performance skyrocket.
-To learn more about other ways that next-generation sales leaders are taking their teams to the next level, check out The 2017 Guide for Next Generation Sales Leaders.